-Real estate law includes both federal and state issues, with the state-level rules varying widely from state to state.
-These state and federal laws encompass everything from ownership of land and buildings to related issues such as financing, leasing, construction, taxes and environmental laws.
-A competent and experienced real estate attorney can protect a party’s interests in both routine and complex transactions and disputes.
+Real estate law encompasses federal, state, and local laws, with the state statutes varying widely from state to state.
+These local, state and federal laws cover everything from ownership of land and buildings to related issues such as land use, leasing, construction, taxes and environmental laws.
+A competent and experienced real estate attorney can protect a party’s interests in both routine and complex transactions and disputes when and if they arise.

 Real Estate Brokers

-A seller may employ a real estate broker to solicit potential buyers for his or her property.
+A seller may employ a real estate broker to solicit potential buyers for his or her property or pursue a “for sale by owner” (FSBO) transaction.
+Either way, hiring a real estate lawyer to prepare and/or review any contract before signing is advised.
 The seller and the broker sign a listing agreement, obliging the broker to work to find a buyer and the seller to pay the broker’s commission if a sale results.
 A buyer may employ a real estate broker to locate suitable property.
-Real estate brokers are generally subject to rigorous licensing standards established by each state.
+Real estate brokers are generally subject to licensing standards established by each state.
 As an agent, a real estate broker or salesperson has duties and obligations to the person who hired him or her.
 If an agreement to purchase the property is made, that agreement is strictly between the seller and buyer, and the broker is not a party to that agreement and generally makes no promises about the property.

 Real Estate Contracts and Transfers